Alfresco/docs-alfresco/process-automation/latest/model/authentication.md

 6. Click **Upgrade**.

-   **Important:** For your authentications that are not secure i.e. you did not select the **Secured** check box when the authentication was created, the configuration values already set in the Modeling Application will be automatically applied during the upgrade process.
-For your authentications that are secure i.e. you did select the **Secured** check box when the authentication was created, you must must re-enter the authentication values on the **Authentications** tab when performing the upgrade.
+   **Important:** For your authentications that are not secure, in other words you did not select the **Secured** check box when the authentication was created, the configuration values already set in the Modeling Application will be automatically applied during the upgrade process.
+For your authentications that are secure, in other words you did select the **Secured** check box when the authentication was created, you must must re-enter the authentication values on the **Authentications** tab when performing the upgrade.

 ## Delete authentication